December Beekeeping UK – Fondant, Oxalic Acid and Winter Care

 Planning and timing oxalic acid varroa treatment

 Most UK beekeepers now include a mid-winter oxalic acid treatment as part of their varroa management plan.
 Oxalic acid is most effective when the colony is brood-light or broodless, as mites have fewer capped cells in which to hide.
+December is also a useful point for a late review of varroa outcomes, asking whether autumn treatment appears to have reduced pressure before winter losses become obvious.

 In many parts of the UK, the ideal window is often late December to early January, but exact timing varies with weather and colony behaviour.
 Some years the broodless period is short or may shift earlier or later.